DETAILED ACTION

 the connection part is capable of detachably connecting a back side of the display unit to the control unit (¶[0059]-[0061]),

-when the control unit has been fixed to the back side of the display unit (¶[0061]), an insertion/removal direction of the external connector is a direction in which a back surface of the display unit extends (this limitation is clearly disclosed in fig. 4).
+when the control unit has been fixed to the back side of the display unit (¶[0061]), an insertion/removal direction of the external connector is a direction in which a back surface (18) of the display unit extends (this limitation is clearly disclosed in fig. 4, by way of the parallel arrangement between 48, 10 and 12).

 Yoshida does not explicitly teach:

-the connection part establishes a connection such that the control unit is capable of being turned so as to be spaced apart from or approach the back side of the display unit and such that the external connector is capable of being rotated with the external connector being disposed on an outside in a radial direction.
+the connection part establishes a connection such that the control unit is capable of being turned so as to be spaced apart from or approach the back side of the display unit and such that the external connector is capable of being rotated with the external connector being disposed on a side of the control unit distant from an axis around which the control unit is turned.

 However, Masato teaches:

 a connection part (25, 29, figs. 1-2) establishes a connection such that a control unit (22.
-Figs. 1-2) is capable of being turned so as to be spaced apart from or approach the back side of a display unit (23, figs. 1-2) and such that the external connector is capable of being rotated with the external connector (cable outlet hole 31, ¶[0016]) being disposed on an outside in a radial direction (25 engages with 29, and connecting display unit 23 to control unit 22, such that 22 is pivotable so as to move away or come close to the back surface side of 23, ¶[0009], [0016]-[0017]).
+Figs. 1-2) is capable of being turned so as to be spaced apart from or approach the back side of a display unit (23, figs. 1-2) and such that an external connector (cable outlet hole 31, ¶[0016]) is capable of being rotated with the external connector (cable outlet hole 31, ¶[0016]) being disposed on a side of the control unit distant from an axis (see annotated fig. 1 below) around which the control unit is turned (25 engages with 29, and connecting display unit 23 to control unit 22, such that 22 is pivotable so as to move away or come close to the back surface side of 23, ¶[0009], [0016]-[0017]),

-Regarding claim 2, Yoshida in view of Masato teaches the limitation of claim 1, and Masato further teaches: wherein the connection part includes a bend section (see annotated fig. 2 below) that is disposed on the back side of the display unit and bends upward, and a first engagement reception section (29, fig. 1) that is disposed on a control-unit side and is engaged by the bend section (¶[0016]).
+the connection part includes a bend section (see annotated fig. 2 below) that is disposed on the back side of the display unit and bends upward, and a first engagement reception section (29, fig. 1) that is disposed on a control-unit side and is engaged by the bend section (¶[0016]),

 PNG